JahanA23/JahanA23.github.io/README.md

 # Technican / IT support ( releveant Customer Service experience)
 ## About me

 I am passionate about Information technology, with a four-year practical IT academic background.
 I have practical experience in troubleshooting technical user issues software and hardware.
 Interested in continuous learning, so doing certifications like CompTIA A+ makes me more knowledgeable.
-I bring strong communication and customer service skills, with a few years of service industry experience at @JLP partners, @Primark, and @Dominoi's Pizza.
+I bring strong communication and customer service skills, with  few years of customer service experience at @JLP partners, @Primark, and @Dominoi's Pizza.
 Volunteering experience @Barnrado's charity.

 #### Technical Skills: Active Directory, Ticketing system Python, OOP bascis, SQL, AWS, Customer Service
 #### Interpersonal Skills: Team oriented goals, Patience & adaptibilty, Time management and commercial awareness.